-At Magnolia Consulting, we are committed to being a force for good through actions that create a kinder, more just, equitable, and inclusive society.
+As a certified B Corporation, Magnolia Consulting commits to being a force for good through actions that create a kinder, more just, equitable, and inclusive society.

 We recognize the power and potential of research and evaluation in